markmblc/depart/STORAGE.md

     }
 ```

-Because the `MemoryStorage` module was in the first position of our `storage` array during setup, it will be passed `false` if the file is not a pdf.
-The `DepartRequestProcessor` will bypass `MemoryStorage` completely, but will proceed with disk and our custom cloud storage.
+Because the `MemoryStorage` module was in the first position of our `storage` array during setup, the `false` value in the first position of our `onFile` return value will instruct `DepartRequestProcessor` to bypass `MemoryStorage` completely, but proceed with disk and cloud storage.

 ### Scenario 4